In This Article

 Honorable Mention: Citi Premier – 3X ThankYou Points

-Best Cash Back Credit Card: Blue Cash Preferred Card
+Best Cash Back Credit Card: Blue Cash Preferred® Card from American Express

 Considering how much money the average family spends at U.S. Supermarkets, it comes as no surprise that some people may be wanting to get the most cash back possible from their grocery trips.

 For those of you seeking the best cashback card for grocery stores, take a look at the Blue Cash Preferred Card from American Express.
-You’ll earn 6% cashback on the first $6,000 spent at grocery stores each year, and 1% after that.
+You’ll earn 6% cashback in the form of statement credits on the first $6,000 spent at U.S. supermarkets each year, and 1% after that.
 Considering the average family spends just a little over $6,000 per year, you should be able to get a lot of value from this card.

 Cashback is rewarded as “Reward Dollars” that you can redeem for a statement credit at any time.

 If you max out the benefit, that’s $360 cashback every year just from grocery store shopping.
 Once you factor in the $95 annual fee, you’ll get a net benefit of $265 every year if you spend $6,000 at the grocery store.

 I’m about to do some quick math here, but don’t worry!
 Once you take into account the annual fee, you’re getting 4.5% cashback throughout the year.
 You won’t find any card that earns more cash back at the grocery store than the Blue Cash Preferred Card.

 Best No Annual Fee Credit Card: Blue Cash Everyday® Card from American Express